fragaria/karmen-docs/docs/pill-getting-started.md

 </div>

+## Package contents

+In your Pill package, you will find following items:

+- **Karmen Pill** controller (obviously)
+- **Power adapter** for the region you've selected during order
+- An **USB - microUSB** cable for connecting your Pill to your computer during [initial configuration](pill-getting-started.md?id=initial-configuration)
+- An **USB type B - microUSB + USB** cable for both connecting your Pill to your printer and powering it at the same time
+- An **USB extension cord** when your power socket is further away

 ## Initial configuration

 After you've unpacked your Pill, it's time to do the initial configuration.
 Using the **provided USB cable** (microUSB - USB one), connect your Pill box to your computer.
-Plug in the included power adapter to the socket and Pill will start up automatically.
-Allow few minutes for it to boot up.

-Once it boots, it will be available on [169.254.13.1](http://169.254.13.1) local IP.
+This cable also serves as the power source so you won't need the power adapter just yet.
+Allow few minutes for Pill to boot up.
+After couple seconds, Pill LED light will signalise it's starting up with a blue light.
+When the LED turns off, your Pill has booted succesfully and shall be available at [169.254.13.1](http://169.254.13.1) local IP.
 Open up your browser and you should be greeted with an introduction page:

 <div class="center">